bossjones/reproduce_cursor_mcp_envvar_issue/README.md

 # reproduce_cursor_mcp_envvar_issue

-> NOTE: This repo will only focus on `.cursor/mcp-server-shims/mcp-server-perplexity.sh`
+> NOTE: This repo focuses on demonstrating the issue with environment variable loading in Cursor's Model Context Protocol (MCP) implementation, particularly with `.cursor/mcp-server-shims/mcp-server-perplexity.sh`.

 Repository to reproduce an issue with loading environment variables in Cursor's Model Context Protocol (MCP) implementation.